-NAEP Basic Level NAEP Proficient Level NAEP Advanced Level F. human activities have significantly altered the biosphere, atmosphere, and geosphere, sometimes causing the extinction of many organisms. energy from the sun and continually cycles, changing the land on and below the Earth's surface, F. human activity can significantly alter the biosphere, atmosphere, and geosphere, and human choices can increase or decrease harm to organisms and the environment.
-Working with the disciplinary concepts, students require a well-defined set of actions to be able to apply science and engineering practices and crosscutting concepts such as: A. asking questions that arise from observations of phenomena, B. using a model to describe a phenomenon, C. evaluating whether a simple experimental design would meet the goals of an investigation, D. identifying evidence to support an argument for a proposed model or explanation of a phenomenon, E. applying simple mathematical concepts (such as basic operations and simple computations) to scientific questions or designed problems, F. using graphical displays of data to identify relationships between variables, Working with the disciplinary concepts, students require some cueing to be able to apply science and engineering practices and crosscutting concepts such as: A. asking questions to clarify or refine the explanation for a phenomenon, B. developing and using a model to explain a phenomenon by identifying relationships among parts and or quantities in a system, C. planning an experimental design to produce data that can be used as evidence that meets the goals of an investigation, D. using evidence to support an argument for a proposed model or explanation of a phenomenon, E. applying simple mathematical concepts (such as ratios or proportional thinking) to scientific questions or designed problems, F. constructing graphical displays to identify relationships (linear vs. Working with the disciplinary concepts, students require limited cueing to be able to apply science and engineering practices and crosscutting concepts such as: A. asking questions that can be answered with empirical evidence to refine an explanation of cause-and-effect relationships in phenomena, B. revising a model to explain a phenomenon by identifying relationships among parts and or quantities in a system, C. revising an experimental design to help ensure it produces data that can be used as evidence that meets the goals of an investigation, D. revising an argument with evidence for a proposed model or explanation of a phenomenon, E. applying mathematical concepts (such as ratios, rates, or percent) to scientific questions or designed problems,
+NAEP Grade 8 Science Achievement Level Descriptions NAEP Basic Level NAEP Proficient Level NAEP Advanced Level F. human activities have significantly altered the biosphere, atmosphere and geosphere, sometimes causin the extinction of many organisms. e, cycles, changing the land on and below the Earth's surface, studen to be a practic A. B. phenomenon, evaluating whether a simple experimental design would meet the goals of an investigation, identifying evidence to support an argument for a proposed model or explanation of a phenomenon, applying simple mathematical concepts (such as basic operations and simple computations) to scientific questions or designed problems, Working with the disciplinary concepts, students require some cueing to be able to apply science and engineering practices ar crosscutting concepts such as: A. asking questions to clarify or refinithe explanation for a phenomenor B. developing and using a model to explain a phenomenon by identify relationships among parts and or quantities in a system, C. planning an experimental design to produce data that can be used as evidence that meets the goals of a investigation, D. using evidence to support an argument for a proposed model of explanation of a phenomenon, E. applying simple mathematical concepts (such as ratios or proportional thinking) to scientifice apply science and engineering practices and crosscutting concepts such as: A. asking questions that can be answered with empirical evidence to refine an explanation of cause-andeffect relationships in phenomena, B. revising a model to explain a phenomenon by identifying relationships among parts and or quantities in a system, C. revising an experimental design to help ensure it produces data that can be used as evidence that meets the goals of an investigation, D. revising an argument with evidence for a proposed model or explanation of a phenomenon, F. identify relationships between variables, questions or designed problems, (such as ratios, rates, or percent) to scientific questions or designed